 We have made it our mission to fix the broken food and agriculture system.
 One of the main reasons why it is broken, is our high and growing consumption of red meat, particularly beef and pork.

 Producing 1 kg of protein from crickets causes emissions as little as 1 g of CO2.
-Producing 1 kg of protein from beef emits 2850 g of CO2.
+Producing 1 kg of protein from beef emits 2.850 g of CO2.

-Rearing cattle requires large amount of water.
+Rearing cattle requires large amounts of water.
 A lot of water is used in the production of feed for cattle, as well as on farms where cattle are raised.